jacksonfan/rshell/README.md

 * Program does not differentiate between && and & or || and |
 * A lot of commented out code, causing readability issues

+ls
+---

+* Spacing on output has issues for each flag
+* No color has been implemented
+* Has a set amount of files per line (Is not dynamic)
+* Does not sort exactly according to ls
+* Did not implement total blocks in -l flag